YumaYX/rubydemodoc/input/date/monday_of_this_week1.md

 This Ruby code snippet demonstrates date manipulation.
 It first requires the `date` library.
-Then, it gets the current date.
-Finally, it calculates the date of the previous Monday from the current date by subtracting the current day of the week (wday) from the current date and adding 1.
+Then, it gets the current date and calculates the date of this Monday by subtracting the day of the week from the current date and adding 1.
+The result is the `Date` object representing this Monday.